 Stick insects are often portrayed as the type of creature that will eat anything going.
 That couldn’t be further from the truth, though as each species will have a slightly different preferred food source.

-In this article, we will answer the question ‘what leaves do stick insects eat?’ as well as give you some useful tips on preparation and what you need to watch out for.
+In this article, I will answer the question ‘what leaves do stick insects eat?’ as well as give you some useful tips on preparation and what you need to watch out for.
+In summary though…

 Why All Stick Insects Need a Fresh Supply of Food